tomwhartung/jmws_accoutrements/doc/ubuntu/2020c-move_sites_to_cloud/2-moving_my_lan.md

 ## Static IP on `bette`

-Give `bette` a static IP address on the new network.
+Give `bette` a static wired IP address on the new network.

-### Create new connection on `bette`
+### Create new Connection on `bette`

 - Settings -> Network -> Connections -> + (new)
 - Select Wired Ethernet and Click on Create
-  - Connection Name: Wired-xfinity-static
+  - Connection Name: Wired-xfinity-asus-static
   - IPv4 Tab:
     - Method: Manual
     - DNS Servers: 75.75.75.75